elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 If Promotion E is applied first and the cart becomes eligible for Promotion B, Promotion B is applied and Promotion E is removed.

-The following message is returned in the cart response:
+The following messages are returned in the cart response:

 ```json
 "messages": [